Diamondfan/CTC_pytorch/README.txt

 	1 RNN + Batch + N RNN + Batch + 1 Linear , defined with class CTC_RNN
 	Add space ' and blank to 26 characters, so 29 categories.
 	Hidden_size for LSTM is 256  which can be set.
+	Update: 10.26
+	Add CNN before RNN:
+	USE (11, 21)kernel, stride=(2, 2)
+	The first stide 2 can decrease the frame for the input for RNN, and training become faste and with the same result

 Training:
 	initial_lr = 0.001
 	decay = 0.5
+	wight_decay = 0.005
-	10 epoch for the initail_learning rate.
+	5 epoch for the initail_learning rate.
 	After that, adjust the learning rate if the dev acc doesn't increase.
 	Optimizer is nn.optimizer.Adam with weigth decay 0.0001